elmar8287/elmar8287/README.md

 - 🔭 I’m currently working on todo project in JS
 - 🌱 I’m currently learning Web-development at Microverse
-- 👯 I’m looking to collaborate on projects related with front-end
+- 👯 I’m looking to collaborate on projects related to front-end
 - 💬 Ask me about anything!
 - 📫 How to reach me: L-mar@inbox.ru
 -->